Reasons Why Broward County Landlords Evict Tenants

 Nonpayment of Rent

-Every Residential Lease requires a Tenant to pay rent.
-In most Leases, they pay rent on the first day of every month.
+Every Lease requires a Tenant to pay rent.
+In most Leases, they pay rent on the first of every month.
 Unfortunately, some fail to pay on the first or at all.
 As a result, the Landlord files an Eviction.
 When it comes to Non-Payment, the Florida Eviction Process begins when the Tenant receives a 3 day notice.
 As a result, they have 3 days to pay or vacate.
 If they pay, they can remain in the property.
 If they fail to pay, the Landlord can terminate the tenancy and commence Eviction Proceedings.
 Click here to see more on Florida 3 day notices.

 Many Tenants remain in the property at the end of a lease.
 As a result, they are a Holdover Tenant.
 In other words, they continue to occupy the property after the lease expires.
 It also means they occupy the property without a lease agreement or extension.
 While a Holdover Tenant can create issues, Florida Statute 83.58 allows a Landlord to demand and charge double rent for the time they remain in the property.
-If the Lease expires and they remain in the property, the Landlord can file without giving notice.
+If the Lease expires and they remain in the property, they can file without giving notice.

 Tenant Remains in the Property after receiving a Notice to Vacate